Serkanbyx/quote-generator/README.md

 ### Dynamic Theme System

-Colors change randomly with each new quote:
+Colors change randomly with each new quote using CSS custom properties:

 ```javascript
 const COLOR_PALETTES = [